learn-co-curriculum/document-structure/README.md

 If written correctly, running `learn` now will pass the first test of this lab.
 Let's take a closer look at these tags.

-#### `<!DOCTYPE html>`
+### `<!DOCTYPE html>`

-At the top of every HTML document, you're always going to start off with the same element, `doctype`.
-In the early days of the internet, there were fewer standards, and it was important to declare the specific way we wanted browsers to interpret the file at the top of each file.
-Netscape and Internet Explorer would look for this declaration and handle the content differently depending on what it found.
-These days, every current browser is compatible with HTML5, and `doctype` is mainly used to tell the browser to render the page in standards compliant mode.
+Always start off with the same element, `doctype`.
+It belongs first in every HTML document.

+In the early days of the internet, there were fewer standards, and it was important to declare the specific way we wanted browsers to interpret the file.
+Knowing how to interpret the whole meant this information had to come first.
+These days, every current browser is compatible with HTML5, and `doctype` is mainly used to tell the browser to render the page in standards-compliant mode.

 The `DOCTYPE` element, as with all HTML, starts with a `<` and ends with a `>`.
 Uniquely, the `doctype` tag starts with an exclamation point, `!`, followed by `DOCTYPE`, then specifies which version of HTML we want to use.
 In HTML5, we just write `html` and the browser interprets the rest of the document as HTML5.

+This is one of the tags that doesn't require a closing tag.

-#### `<html>`
+### `<html>`

 The next element is also always required: `<html>`.
 This tells the browser that everything that falls between the opening and closing `html` tags is to